ComNets-Bremen/OPS/README.md

 ## Questions or Comments

 Firstly, if you have any questions, please check the [FAQ file](./res/info/FAQ.md) and if you cannot find answers there, then write to us.
 Secondly, if you have any comments or suggestions, we will be very glad to hear them.
-In both cases, please write to us using any of the e-mail adresses below.
+In both cases, please write to anyone of us listed blow using ops@comnets.uni-bremen.de.

-  - Asanga Udugama (adu@comnets.uni-bremen.de)
+  - Asanga Udugama
-  - Jens Dede (jd@comnets.uni-bremen.de)
+  - Jens Dede
-  - Anna Förster (anna.foerster@comnets.uni-bremen.de)
+  - Anna Förster
-  - Vishnupriya Parimalam (vp@fb1.uni-bremen.de)
+  - Vishnupriya Parimalam